Increasing the power of weak lensing survey data with multipole-based intrinsic alignment estimators: Data Availability Statement

 \section{Data Availability Statement}

-The data and software associated with this work are available on the World Wide Web.
 The simulation catalog data is available at \url{https://github.com/McWilliamsCenter/gal_decomp_paper}, while the SDSS-III BOSS LOWZ catalog is available at \url{https://cosmo.vera.psc.edu/SDSS_shape_catalog/}.
 The software used to calculate the correlation functions in this work is available at \url{https://github.com/sukhdeep2/corr_pc}, and the analysis codes will be made available upon reasonable request to the authors.